COVID-19 Lessons for Your Next Pandemic Crisis Plan

-How many times have you heard people say that phrase over recent weeks as we battle the impact of an unprecedented global public health catastrophe?
+How many times have you heard people say that phrase as we battled the impact of an unprecedented global public health catastrophe?

-We noted in this blog last week that only a third of organizations say that they were ‘very’ prepared for COVID-19, according to a survey released in March by the Institute of Public Relations and the agency, Peppercomm.
+We noted in this blog before, only a third of organizations say that they were ‘very’ prepared for COVID-19, according to a survey released in March by the Institute of Public Relations and the agency, Peppercomm.

 Almost certainly, among that third of well-prepared organizations were vital service providers in healthcare, transportation and food supply, which really must have robust pandemic risk plans.